AlkemiNetwork/alkemi-reserve-contracts/README.md

 ```
 ![](./docs/assets/alk-compile.gif)

-In a new terminal, launch an Ethereum RPC client, we use the default ganache-cli command to confgure and run a local development ganache:
+In a new terminal, launch an Ethereum RPC client, we use the default ganache-cli command to configure and run a local development ganache:

 ```bash
 $ npm run ganache